Skip to main content

 For marketplaces sending many small domestic payouts, wallet-first flows may be simpler for recipients than bank-detail-heavy flows.
 In phase one, familiarity with a known payment method may matter more than broad payout-option coverage when your goal is first successful disbursements with fewer moving parts.

-This source set does not confirm current 2026 corridor-by-corridor coverage, cross-border transfers, payout success rates, SLA commitments, or marketplace-grade Payout APIs behavior for M-Pesa.
-Webhook depth, idempotency, and retry semantics also remain unverified here.
+Confirm current 2026 corridor-by-corridor coverage, cross-border transfer support, payout success rates, SLA commitments, and marketplace-grade Payout APIs behavior for M-Pesa directly with the provider.
+Webhook depth, idempotency, and retry semantics should also be verified before launch.
 If your roadmap includes near-term regional expansion or early Bank rails, treat that as an explicit risk to validate, not an assumption.

 An early-stage local services marketplace launching in Kenya with a strict domestic-payout phase could start with M-Pesa first, then add rails later if validation supports it.